The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Related Work

 \subsection{Semantic IDs Enhanced Sequential Recommendation}

 To overcome the limitations of Hash IDs (HID) and dense embeddings, researchers have investigated the paradigm of Semantic IDs (SID).
 SID are typically generated by decomposing dense semantic features (\eg from LLMs) into discrete code sequences via vector quantization techniques like RQ-VAE~\cite{RQVAE}.
 Theoretically, this discretization process naturally unfolds the flat embedding into multi-granular semantic views, offering a structural advantage for recommendation.
-Methods such as VQRec~\cite{VQRec}, SPM-SID~\cite{SPM_SID}, and PG-SID~\cite{prefixgram_SID} leverage the code-sharing nature of SID, where semantically similar items share common code indices.
+Methods such as VQRec~\cite{VQRec}, SPM-SID~\cite{SPM_SID}, PG-SID~\cite{prefixgram_SID}, and HiD-VAE~\cite{HiD-VAE} leverage and enhance the code-sharing nature of SID, where semantically similar items share the same code.
 By aggregating signals based on semantic content rather than unreliable co-occurrence, these methods aim to mitigate \textbf{Noisy Collaborative Sharing}.
-Furthermore, approaches such as CCFRec~\cite{CCFRec} and PSRQ~\cite{PSRQ} utilize the hierarchical structure of SID to capture explicit semantic units, aiming to alleviate the \textbf{Semantic Homogeneity} problem.
+Moreover, approaches such as CCFRec~\cite{CCFRec} and PSRQ~\cite{PSRQ} leverage the hierarchical structure of SID to capture item semantics to alleviate the \textbf{Semantic Homogeneity}.

 However, the effective utilization of SID remains a challenge.
-Current state-of-the-art methods typically adopt a substitution strategy~\cite{ADA-SID,VQRec} or fuse identifiers via simple concatenation or contrastive learning~\cite{PCRCA,MME-SID,Meta_concat}.
+Current state-of-the-art methods typically adopt a substitution strategy~\cite{ADA-SID,VQRec} or fuse identifiers via simple concatenation or contrastive learning~\cite{PCRCA,MME-SID,Meta_concat,SMILE}.
 These straightforward integration strategies overlook a critical trade-off: the \textbf{Collaborative Overwhelming Phenomenon}.
 The quantization process inevitably introduces code collisions and lossy compression, which compromises the uniqueness of item identifiers.
 In pure or lightly fused SID frameworks, shared semantic codes tend to "overwhelm" the unique distinctiveness required for popular (head) items, resulting in performance degradation where ID uniqueness is crucial.
 In contrast, \name~employs a dual-branch framework that harmonizes semantic and hash IDs.
 By synergizing multi-granularity cross-attention with a Dual-level Alignment strategy, our approach effectively balances the uniqueness of HID with the semantic generalization of SID.